 The variation law of PL with welding speed can be obtained by substituting the cross-sectional product and fusion width of the weld measured by the experiment into the above formula, as shown in the figure below.

-It can be seen that the power of heat conduction loss will decrease with the increase of welding speed, and the decrease range is larger at low welding speed and smaller at high welding speed.
+It can be seen that the power of heat conduction loss will decrease with the increase in welding speed, and the decreased range is larger at low welding speed and smaller at high welding speed.

 However, the critical speed of the total absorption rate from slow reduction to rapid reduction is different.
 It is 10m / min for fiber laser welding and 4m/min for CO2 laser welding.

-The difference of total absorptivity between the two kinds of laser welding is related to whether the whole beam completely enters the deep penetration hole.
+The difference in total absorptivity between the two kinds of laser welding is related to whether the whole beam completely enters the deep penetration hole.

 When the welding speed is low, the laser beam completely enters the deep penetration hole, so the total absorption is less affected by the welding speed;